UCSF-CBI/c4/docs/about/roadmap.md

 * Job scheduler end-of-life support no longer than 2022-01-16 (Moab license expiration date)
 * Access to TIPCC disabled on 2021-11-01

+### Continued improvements to C4

+* Add OnDemand - support for running RStudio, Jupyter Hub, and other GUIs interactively via a web-based interface

 See also [News].